ronaldoussoren/pyobjc/docs/index.rst

 The following platforms are not supported:

-* Alternative Python implementations, like PyPy and Jython.

-  PyObjC uses some low-level trickery that is not supported by those implementations.

-* Python 2.x

-  The latest releaes of PyObjC that supports Python 2.7 is version 5.3.
-Note that this version is no longer maintained.

 * Operating systems other than macOS, such as Windows, Linux and iOS

   PyObjC provides interfaces for the system APIs on macOS and as such